dnmfarrell/perltricks-static/content/article/6-more-things-about-6.md

    ],
    "date" : "",
    "title" : "Six more things I like about 6",
-   "draft" : true,
+   "draft" : true
 }

 [The Perl Shop](http://www.theperlshop.com) recently sponsored me to speak about Perl 6 at a meeting of the [Boston Perl mongers](http://boston.pm.org).
 They had backed the Kickstarter project for [Learning Perl 6](https://www.learningperl6.com).
-If you'd like me to speak at your user group, get in touch!

 As part of that, I'm giving talks to Perl mongers groups about what I like about the language.
 These aren't necessarily the most exciting or advanced features or the newest computer science features.
 They are merely things that I like.

-Part of this is my long experience with Perl.
 Many of these features are scattered across the languages landscape, and I've long said that I'd gladly abandon Perl when I found a language I liked better.
-Now I'm getting some of the features I may have coveted in languages missing some of the stuff I enjoy about Perl.
+Now I'm getting some of the features I may have coveted in languages that are missing some of the stuff I still enjoy about Perl.

 ### Rats